Kavitha S. Dalal, Pharm.D. - Pharmacy Residency Program Director

 Barbara D. Zambon, B.S.
 Pharm., R.Ph., BCGP, CCP

 Barb graduated from Butler University in 1984 with a B.S. in Pharmacy and started her career at Wishard Hospital in Indianapolis, where she quickly embraced clinical pharmacy and leadership roles in Pediatrics, SCN, Mother-Baby, and Critical Care.
 Wishard acquired Marion County Healthcare Center and she became supervisor of this 300-bed, long-term care facility.
 There she was instrumental in initiating physician-led multidisciplinary rounds, implementing computer and billing systems, developing and precepting rotations for B.S. and Pharm.D. candidates from Butler.
 Barb returned to South Jersey with her family and she began working at Virtua Voorhees in 1993, working in various roles.
 In 2002, she joined the newly formed pharmacy clinical team, continuing working at Voorhees in Pediatrics and NICU, and later transitioned to Critical Care.
 In 2004, Barb became Berlin’s clinical pharmacist on Virtua’s Acute Care for the Elderly (ACE) multidisciplinary team with continued critical care responsibilities.
-When Berlin closed its hospital, Barb went to Mount Holly as a clinical pharmacist, assisting in many areas including rounding in Pediatrics and SCN.
+When Berlin closed its hospital, Barb went to Mount Holly as a Clinical Pharmacy Specialist, assisting in many areas including rounding in Pediatrics and SCN.
 In 2017, she joined Virtua’s pain initiative, which has expanded to her current role as co-chair of the Opioid Stewardship Program.
 At Virtua, she has been preceptor for various Pharmacy PGY-1 Residency rotations, currently for the Ambulatory Care Rotation.
 Barb is a Board Certified Geriatric Pharmacist, and in 2021 earned the new ASHP Pain Management Certificate.
 In addition, she has certifications in Immunization, Medication Therapy Management, Diabetes, and Consultant Pharmacy.
 When not working, she enjoys cooking and spending time kayaking on the lake or in LBI with her family, especially her young grandchildren!